yellowfish543/StdToolheadOpenfoam/README.md

 Meshing is completed in a number of steps.
 1) blockMesh is generated for the fluid domain.
 This is the background mesh and will be refined.
 2) The mesh is decomposed based on the number of processors solving the analysis
-3) The geometry is processed to extract edges of the stl's
+3) The geometry is processed to extract edges of the stls
 4) SnappyHexMesh refines the mesh around the geometry and refinement regions, generating the final analysis mesh
 <br><br>The case is configured to run in parallel using openMPI on 16 processors.
 <br>The variable numProc has been set in [decomposParDict](./02_Run/system/decomposeParDict) file.
 <br>Running on a couple few cores than the PC has enables post-processing during a run (assuming there is sufficient system RAM)
 <br>The meshing has been configured with the following:
-* stl's should be saved in meters
+* stls should be saved in meters
-* stl's should be stored in `./<CaseName>/01_Geometry`
+* stls should be stored in `./<CaseName>/01_Geometry`
 <br><br>When the fluid domain is modified the min/max coordinates must be updated in [blockMeshDict](./02_Run/system/blockMeshDict)
 <br>The blockMesh domain should be larger than the fluid domain, therefore any values should be rounded up to the nearest 0.1mm
 <br>eg. if the minimum corner point is (-60, -30, -25), the blockMeshDict should be updated to (-60.1, -30.1, -25.1)